abdulmukhitx/ResumeAI/smart_resume_matcher/README.md

 ## Features

 - **Resume Analysis**: Upload your resume and get intelligent analysis of your skills, experience, and qualifications
+- **AI-Powered Job Matching**: Our advanced algorithm analyzes your resume and finds the best job opportunities that match your unique profile
-- **Job Matching**: Find jobs that match your skills and experience with a detailed match score
+- **Skills-Based Matching**: See how your skills align with job requirements and identify skill gaps
 - **Job Search**: Search for jobs using custom filters and see your match score for each position
 - **Application Tracking**: Keep track of your job applications and their status